TUDelft-MUDE/TUDelft-MUDE.github.io/book/exams.md

 Some changes:
 - Finite difference method was covered in Q1 in 2024-2025, it is now in Q2.
+- Object-oriented programming was covered in Q1 in 2024-2025, it's now in Q2.

 The old exams:
 - 2024-2025 Q2 resit: [`.pdf` as provided during exam](https://files.mude.citg.tudelft.nl/2024-2025_Q2_R.pdf) and [`.pdf` including answer](https://files.mude.citg.tudelft.nl/2024_Exam_Q2_R_answers.pdf)